What's the difference between branded and non-branded content? Branded content is clearly about you ...

 The problem is that some choices of reputation management companies are downright dangerous.

-Reputation management scams are incredibly common but very difficult to detect.
+Reputation management scams are common but very difficult to detect until it's too late.
 Sometimes it seems as though there are as many varieties of scams as there are sources of potential embarrassment.
 In this article, we describe some of them:

 If you are planning to do business with a reputation firm insist on the following: